Different Efficacy of Five Soluble Dietary Fibers on Alleviating Loperamide-Induced Constipation in Mice: Influences of Different Structural Features

 Description: Relative Abundance of genera in the gut microbiota of mice

-Abundance in Group 1: decreased abundance in Model control group (MC)
+Abundance in Group 1: increased abundance in Normal control group (NC)

 NCBI Quality ControlLinks